 - Plan ahead and bring equipment that's in good working order.
 Testing staff may not have extra batteries or calculators. - When marking answers: - Use a No. 2 pencil with a soft eraser on all parts of the answer sheet.
-Do not use a pen or mechanical pencil. - Make sure you fill in the entire bubble darkly and completely. - Erase any changes you make as completely as possible.

-- On the SAT, there's no penalty for guessing; you simply earn points for the questions you answer correctly.
+Do not use a pen or mechanical pencil. - Make sure you fill in the entire bubble darkly and completely. - Erase any changes you make as completely as possible. - On the SAT, there's no penalty for guessing; you simply earn points for the questions you answer correctly.
 Try to give your best answer to every question-there's no advantage to leaving them blank. - Use a watch to time yourself-no separate timers or alarms are allowed, as they distract other test takers.
-Choose a watch that doesn't have advanced communication or recording features (these are not allowed and may be collected from you in the testing room). - Don't skip sections.
+Choose a watch that doesn't have advanced communication or recording features (these are not allowed).

+- Don't skip sections, and don't leave your answer sheet blank.
 Doing this could result in score cancellation and/or delays. - If you are taking the SAT with Essay, and you decide not to write the essay, your official score report will include an SAT Essay score of zero.
-Also, if you leave the room before testing ends, your scores will be canceled. - Store any snacks you bring under your desk.
-You may only eat snacks during breaks. - If you're testing where the staff doesn't know you, keep your ID with you at all times, especially if you leave the testing room.
+Also, if you leave the room before testing ends, your scores will be canceled. - Store any snacks or drinks you bring out of sight in a paper bag under your desk.
+You may only eat snacks during breaks.
+The testing staff will tell you where you can go to have your snack. - If you're testing where the staff doesn't know you, keep your ID with you at all times, especially if you leave the testing room.